bolt/GoogleAnalytics/README.md

 6. Select the p12 format
 7. Download the key and then upload it to your server.
 8. Visit your google analytics admin and add the service account email under User Management with the 'read & analyze' permissions
-9. Update the google analytics config.yml with the key file location and service account email. **
+9. Update the google analytics config.yml with the key file name and put the file under app/config/extensions/ and service account email. **

 ** The p12 file didn't work with the version of google code in this extension you may have to convert it to a pem file with this command